taatuut/cleanpulse/README.md

 azure-gpt-4o
 ```

-Output will look somethign like:
+Output will look something like:

 ```
 solace-agent-mesh init